 Long Bay Beach (Wide + Scenic Stretch)

-Long Bay Beach offers a long, sweeping shoreline perfect for walking and relaxing.
+Long Bay Beach offers a long sweeping shoreline that’s perfect for walking and relaxing.
 The waves can be stronger depending on the day, but the scenery is gorgeous.
-Moreover, it’s less crowded than Cane Garden Bay, giving you more room to unwind.
+Moreover, it’s usually less crowded than Cane Garden Bay, giving you more room to unwind.

 Snorkeling: ❌ Limited (mostly sandy)